Browse Hal's Site

 03 Greet The Bride

-All songs ©2011 The Lost Tribe
+©2011 The Lost Tribe

-Buy “Lost and Found” at cdbaby.com as a CD or downloadable file: http://cdbaby.com/cd/halaquaandthelosttribe2
+Buy “Lost and Found” at cdbaby.com as a CD or downloadable file:http://cdbaby.com/cd/halaquaandthelosttribe2

 “With his latest band, The Lost Tribe, Aqua takes things farther, setting familiar songs back and forth to familiar-sounding melodies from rap to reggae.
 He also accomplishes the opposite, using strains from ‘Mezinkes Wedding’ to backdrop Bob Dylan’s ‘Subterranean Homesick Blues.’
 The repertoire covers the Jewish gamut, and I really like it.” —Ari Davidow, KlezmerShack.com